-Bensdorp concludes the part with a discourse about avoiding drawdowns through active management, the importance of backtesting strategies and removing emotions from trading decisions.
-We couldn’t agree more with him.
+Bensdorp concludes the part with a discourse about avoiding drawdowns through active management, the importance of backtesting strategies, and removing emotions from trading decisions.
+We couldn't agree more with him.
 However, we feel that Laurens Bensdorp is overly confident in backtested results.
-Specifically, we take issue with Bensdorp considering a backtest proof of a working strategy, while categorically discarding the interpretation of fundamental data as pseudoscience.
+Specifically, we take issue with Bensdorp considering a backtest proof of a working strategy while categorically discarding fundamental data interpretation as pseudoscience.

 The Mindset of a Trader

-Having laid the foundation for his case, The 30-Minute Stock Trader spends considerable time discussing the mindset it takes to be successful a successful trader.
-Bensdorp addresses the risk of second-guessing any strategy if it doesn’t match the trader’s beliefs.
+Having laid the foundation for his case, The 30-Minute Stock Trader spends considerable time discussing the mindset of successful traders.
+Bensdorp addresses the risk of second-guessing any strategy if it doesn't match the trader's beliefs.
 Next, the book presents and discusses the beliefs top traders have in common.

 Using the previous thoughts as a foundation, Bensdorp switches gears and addresses the reader by asking many pointed questions.
 These questions range from risk management to the psychology of losing, from the investment objective to the traded universe, and from setups to exits.
-Through these questions, The 30-Minute Stock Trader encourages readers to think and make up their minds about their future trading endeavors.
+The 30-Minute Stock Trader encourages readers to think and make up their minds about their future trading endeavors through these questions.

 Even though some readers might consider this section fluff, we like this part a lot.
 We feel that it raises many valid points and will be especially useful to novice readers, hoping for a get-rich-fast scheme.